evankirkiles/nextjs-broken-data-cache-demo/README.md

 We need to do this dynamically because the auth token Vercel uses, `SUSPENSE_CACHE_AUTH_TOKEN`, is short-lived and created per-route handler.
 So we can hijack an auth token created for a route handler to authorize the build pipeline to connect to Vercel's Data Cache.

+Before starting, make sure you add a `BUILD_SECRET` environment variable to your Vercel project.
+If you want to make sure this is working, also set `NEXT_PRIVATE_DEBUG_CACHE=1` to view cache debug logs.

 ## 1. Route Handler